strikergoutham/dependabot-alerts/README.md

 ##this script is modded already to be deployed as a lambda function.

 2. Create a lambda function with permission to read/write to an output S3 bucket(create one for output.).
-3. Create an AWS secret inside secrets manager service with the follwing name value pairs : slack_webhook_dependabot : webhook to your slack channel. gh_token_dependabot : github token to read the private repositories.
+3. Create an AWS secret inside secrets manager service with the following name value pairs : slack_webhook_dependabot : webhook to your slack channel. gh_token_dependabot : github token to read the private repositories.
 4. Attach role to Lambda function to read the above created AWS secret.